Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 \begin{proposition} Let $G$ be a Fitting-free group specified by a generating sequence of permutations from $\Sym(n)$.
 We can compute $\Soc(G)$ in $\textsf{NC}$. \end{proposition}

 In order to prove Proposition~\ref{prop:MainSocle}, we take advantage of an $\textsf{NC}$-computable series of length $O(\log^2 n)$, where each term is normal in $G$ and the successive quotients are semisimple (direct products of simple groups) \cite{BabaiLuksSeress}.
 For an arbitrary group, $\Soc(G)$ may contain abelian normal subgroups.
 Constructing generators for both the abelian and non-abelian parts of the socle together, in $\textsf{NC}$, remains open.
-This was an obstacle to computing $\Soc(G)$ in polynomial-time, in the setting of permutation groups \cite{BabaiKantorLuksCFSG}.
+This was an obstacle to computing $\Soc(G)$ in polynomial time, in the setting of permutation groups \cite{BabaiKantorLuksCFSG}.

-Extending Proposition~\ref{prop:MainSocle} to the setting of quotients is also non-trivial.
+Extending Proposition~\ref{prop:MainSocle} to the setting of quotients is also non-trivial (see Remark~\ref{rmk:Quotients} for further discussion).
 To prove Proposition~\ref{prop:MainSocle}, we take advantage of the fact that we can, in $\textsf{NC}$, compute the centralizer of a normal subgroup \cite{BabaiLuksSeress}.
 While such a polynomial-time algorithm exists for quotients, the machinery is considerably more complicated than for permutation groups and appears resistant to parallelization \cite[Section~6]{KantorLuksQuotients}.
-This, in turn, presents a significant obstacle to improving the bound in Theorem~\ref{thm:MainFittingFree}(a) from $\textsf{P}$ to $\textsf{NC}$.
+This, in turn, presents a significant obstacle to improving the bound in Theorem~\ref{thm:MainFittingFree}(a) from $\textsf{P}$ to $\textsf{NC}$. \\

+\textbf{Techniques for Computing Minimal Faithful Permutation Representation.} While our work on computing $\mu(\textbf{G})$, building on the work of Das and Thakkar \cite{DasThakkarMPD}, serves as a foundation, we still require several additional ingredients to compute a minimal faithful permutation representation $\varphi : \textbf{G} \to \Sym(\mu(\textbf{G}))$.
+Recall that the \emph{socle} $\Soc(\textbf{G})$ is the direct product of the minimal normal subgroups of $\textbf{G}$.
+As $\textbf{G}$ is Fitting-free, each minimal normal subgroup of $\textbf{G}$ is of the form $N = S^k$, for some non-abelian simple group $S$.
+Let $S_1$ be one such non-abelian simple direct factor of $N$.
+Let $A \leq \Aut(S_1)$ be the almost-simple subgroup induced by the conjugation action of $N_{\textbf{G}}(S_1)$ on $S_1$.
+Our first step is to build a minimal faithful permutation representation of $A$.
+For computing $\mu(\textbf{G})$, we only require constructive recognition of finite simple groups.
+However, in order to compute an embedding $\varphi : A \to \Sym(\mu(A))$, we require minimal faithful permutation representations for each non-abelian simple group $S$.

+If $|S| \in \poly(n)$, then we can write down the multiplication table for $S$.
+As $S$ is simple, we have from \cite{JohnsonMPD} that there exists a maximal subgroup $P \leq S$ such that the regular action of $S$ on the right cosets of $S/P$ is a minimal faithful permutation representation.
+Kantor \cite{kantorPrimeOrderElement} established that if $S$ is an exceptional group of Lie type, then $|S| < n^9$ (recalled as Theorem~\ref{thm:Kantor}).
+Note that there are $26$ sporadic groups, and so these all have bounded order.
+Thus, for the exceptional groups of Lie type and the sporadic groups, we may construct a minimal faithful permutation degree in this way (see Lemma~\ref{Minper-Simple}).